NMBU-Data-Science/RENT/docs/quickstart.rst

     model.train()

     # Actual feature selection step
-    model.selectFeatures(tau_1_cutoff=0.9, tau_2_cutoff=0.9, tau_3_cutoff=0.975)
+    selected_features = model.selectFeatures(tau_1_cutoff=0.9, tau_2_cutoff=0.9, tau_3_cutoff=0.975)
+    print("selected features: ", selected_features)
+    selected features: [7, 20, 21, 22, 24, 27]

 Regression Example
 ----------------------
 The following python example illustrates RENT on a regression dataset, generated via the ``make_regression()`` function, offered in scikit-learn.
 First, we load and prepare the data.
 Then we initialize a RENT classification model, train it and select features.
+This example shows how to select features with RENT.
+For more examples including graphics and feature selection post-hoc analysis have a look at the example notebooks on the RENT GitHub repository.

 .. code-block:: python